WSWUP/gridwxcomp/README.rst

 gridwxcomp
 ==========

-Station-based bias correction of gridded weather for agricultural applications

 A package for comparing climate station time series data to `gridMET <http://www.climatologylab.org/gridmet.html>`_ (or other gridded) data.
 Major functionality includes tools to:

 * pair station locations with overlapping grid cells